Chicken Kale Crunch Salad Copycat

 • Made with heart-healthy fats from olive oil and almonds

-• Low in saturated fat (just 2g) and only 266 calories per serving
+• Low in saturated fat (just 2g) and a low 266 calories per serving

 FAQs About Chicken Kale Crunch Salad